 Researchers aren’t quite sure why a drop in barometric pressure may induce joint pain or headaches or asthma.
 There are theories, but the only conclusive reason why sunny, warm weather is better for those with joint pain is simply that warm weather is more pleasant for most people.

-One study’s findings in Rheumatology did not support the hypothesis that weather is associated with pain.
+One study's findings in the journal Rheumatology did not support the hypothesis that weather is associated with pain.
 “While some associations were suggestive of a relationship, largely these findings indicate that weather is only modestly, if at all, associated with pain from [osteoarthritis],” concluded the study’s researchers.

 But Dr. Donee Patterson, a family physician and director of medical community outreach at Einstein Medical Center in Philadelphia says that “Although there’s not a lot of medical studies supporting the relationship between asthma, arthritis and headaches being directly affected by the weather, I — and certainly many of my colleagues — have seen plenty of anecdotal evidence from our patients supporting the theory that changes in the weather can cause symptoms, including a worsening of mood.”